 Director Thomas D. Moser (Lost Mission) and co-writer Rana Rines have delivered a low-budget thriller set in the world of big pharma.
 And despite that low budget, they get it off to an eventful start with multiple killings, fights and a bombing with surprisingly good CGI.
 That may be because Moser’s usual role is in the special effects department where he’s worked on over eighty films including Puppet Master: The Littlest Reich, The Standoff at Sparrow Creek and Becky.
 He also worked on Verotika, but we’ll let that slide.

 In a somewhat unusual move, Moser chose to film Double Blind in black and white.
 With the various twists and turns, Double Blind takes it gives the film a bit of a noir feel.
 It’s certainly not full-blown film noir, and even calling it neo-noir would be pushing it, but there’s enough of it to help set the film apart from similar thrillers.

 Unfortunately, things start to bog down a bit in the middle of the film.
 There’s way too much family drama between Jessica and her father Frank (Chas Mitchell, Dead in the Head), a retired operative who never had time for his family.
 There are also issues regarding Hannah and her use of her young daughter Casey (Madeline Moser) as a guinea pig.

-Unfortunately, there doesn’t seem to be a trailer for Double Blind.
-The screener didn’t come with one and even its page on Amazon doesn’t have video.
-It does have a Facebook page, but that hasn’t been updated since 2018 though.
-You’ll have to just take my word for it, Double Blind is a big pharma based industrial espionage thriller where the only thing that’s black and white is the cinematography.
+Double Blind does have a Facebook page, but that hasn’t been updated since 2018 though.
+You’ll have to just take my word for it, Double Blind is a big pharma-based industrial espionage thriller where the only thing that’s black and white is the cinematography.